-Governance audit We will increase the number of consolidated c update audit items to focus on the effectivenes to compare and verify the control level of each Business audit The Company will continue to strengthen loc the COVID-19 pandemic, and update audit ite procedures from the perspective of fraud.
-Data audit In addition to data audits of the 13 companies fiscal year, another mechanism will be establis We will review existing analysis scenarios to ir Strengthen collaboration with each functional axis of the Group headquarters We will closely coordinate using information of to raise the efficiency and effectiveness of au Support for development of Internal control We will improve the governance level of each nance structure and internal controls.
+Governance audit We will increase the number of consolidated companies audited from 19 in the previous fiscal year to 23.
+Also, we will update audit items to focus on the effectiveness of each company's governance, going beyond legally required items.
+A step to compare and verify the control level of each Group company will also be added, aiming to strengthen Group governance.
+Business audit The Company will continue to strengthen local audits in the Americas and Europe, which had been scaled back due to the COVID-19 pandemic, and update audit items to include profit control and cost appropriateness to further strengthen procedures from the perspective of fraud.
+Data audit In addition to data audits of the 13 companies that had implemented a globally integrated ERP system up to the previous fiscal year, another mechanism will be established and expanded to cover companies that have yet to introduce the system.
+We will review existing analysis scenarios to improve the effectiveness and efficiency of the anomaly detection mechanism.
+Strengthen collaboration with each functional axis of the Group headquarters We will closely coordinate using information obtained from each audit and assessment conducted by each functional axis to raise the efficiency and effectiveness of audits and further strengthen the risk management function.
+Support for development of Internal control We will improve the governance level of each Group company by providing support for the establishment of a gover- nance structure and internal controls.